 To assess the performance of the Company’s management and governing bodies, the Committee reviewed:

-- reports and action plans for introducing professional standards in the operations of Rosneft and Group Subsidiaries in 2021.
+- action plan for introducing professional standards in the operations of Rosneft and Group Subsidiaries.

-Key matters related to the Committee activities were discussed in due course with the Committee members with the involvement of the Company’s management.
+Key matters related to the Committee activities were discussed in person and during conference calls attended by the Committee members and the Company’s management.

 To determine the Company’s priorities, the Committee reviewed: